ZckyF/daus-library/README.md

 -   **Borrowing Records:** Track borrowing history and manage book availability.

 -   **Search Functionality:** Advanced search capabilities for librarians to quickly find books based on various criteria.

--   **Reports and Analytics:** Generate reports on library activity, book availability, and user engagement.

 ## ⚙ Technologies Used: